 Packaging hazardous materials for transport by aircraft is usually more restrictive than for transport on the ground.
-For either ground or air shipment, UPS may also require a higher level of packaging safety than that required by the DOT due to its unique system of moving packages.
+For either ground or air shipment, UPS may also require a higher level of packaging safety than that required by the DOT or IATA due to UPS’s unique system of moving packages.
 In addition to DOT or IATA requirements, all packages submitted to UPS for shipment must be capable of meeting the requirements of the International Safe Transit Association (ISTA) Procedure 3A test protocol.

 In most cases, hazardous materials must be packaged in "performance packaging."
-This consists of inner receptacles, cushioning and absorbent materials, and an outer packaging that has been designed, manufactured, and certified for the containment of specific hazardous material classes and packing groups.
+This consists of inner receptacles, cushioning and absorbent materials, and an outer packaging that has been designed, manufactured, tested and certified for the containment of specific hazardous material classes and packing groups.
 These packaging systems must be tested as designed and shipped as tested.
 The regulations refer to these as "specification" or "performance" packages.
-Such packages have distinct United Nations (UN) markings on the packaging components and can be recognized by their unique identification numbers.
+Such packages have distinct United Nations (UN) markings on the packaging components.

 Each hazardous material listed in the U.S. chemical table based on 49 CFR 172.101 has an associated packaging authorization reference (the last column).
 This reference number relates to the specific section of 49 CFR 173 that lists the authorized inner and outer components of performance packaging.
 For domestic U.S. air shipments conducted in accordance with IATA, the UPS IATA Table includes the applicable IATA Packing Instructions for each allowed entry.

-Special care must be taken to comply with the DOT or IATA's general packaging requirements for air shipments, shown in 49 CFR 173.27.
-These provisions include general performance requirements for Classes 4 and 8, quantity limitations, pressure differential testing for packaging designed to contain liquids, specifications for closures and absorbent materials, quantity restrictions for inner packaging, and general provisions for handling cylinders.
+Special care must be taken to comply with DOT’s or IATA's general packaging requirements for air shipments, shown in 49 CFR 173.27.
+These provisions include general performance requirements for Classes 4, 5 and 8, quantity limitations, pressure differential testing for packaging designed to contain liquids, specifications for closures and absorbent materials, quantity restrictions for inner packaging, and general provisions for handling cylinders.

 If you have any questions about shipping hazardous materials with UPS, please call the UPS Hazardous Materials Support Center 1-800-554-9964.